GUIDE: How To Make A Lot More Money Online Doing Web Design

 Sell SEO (Search Engine Optimization) services to your clients.

 You must have traffic to your website to have any clients.
 More traffic to your web design site means more clients.
 More clients obviously means more money.
 Not having traffic to your website is equivalent to having the talent of a professional singer but only singing in your own house.
 You must let the world know about your services.
 The problem is that most web designers don’t know how to build traffic to their websites.
 The sooner you learn how to build traffic to your website, the sooner you’ll be on your way of making six figures as a web designer.
 You accomplish 2 things when you know how to get traffic: 1) getting a lot of traffic and customers to your web design site, and 2) selling SEO services to your web design clients.
-There is terrific software available now that can really help you with this.
-It is called SEOMoz and I recommend you use it (it’s used by Walt Disney, Overstock, BestBuy and thousands others).
+As I just mentioned, the one website I recommend you use to learn how to do SEO is Seo Book.

 Tool you should use: Ultimate Designer Toolkit

 We all know that time is money, but what many web designers don’t know is that they don’t need to create everything from scratch, and they don’t need to be tied to the default tools they have in Photoshop or Illustrator.
 There are terrific resources available that can cut your design time by 50% or more.
 The design tools package that I can wholeheartedly recommend is the Ultimate Designer Toolkit.
-It is a website that gives you instant access to more than 60,000 premium design resources such as Photoshop brushes, gradients, layer styles, thousands of vectors, stock photos and high resolution textures and much, much more (too much to list here).
+It is a website that gives you instant access to more than 60,000 premium design resources such as Photoshop brushes, gradients, layer styles, thousands of vectors, stock photos, logos, business cards, mascots, high resolution textures and much, much more (too much to list here).

 Think about how much time you will not have to spend on doing a design project for your client when you can do it in the blink of an eye using high quality resources and tools.
 That’s time that you can spend on doing projects for other clients.
-Invest just a little bit of money into this and you can have returns of tenfold or even hundredfold every year.
+Invest just a little bit of money into getting the right tools for the job and you can have returns of tenfold or even hundredfold every year.

 If you follow the steps in my guide, you will not only design websites for your clients, but you will also be able to Sell hosting, save a LOT of time by not designing from scratch, get many more clients by building more traffic to your site, and make thousands of dollars per month by selling SEO services to your clients.
 The sooner you start taking action, the sooner you can be earning a lot more money.